drchrispinnock/gcp-node-example/article.md

     --billing-account DEADBE-EDEAD-BEEF12
 ```

 5\.
 Services on GCP need to be enabled before they can be used.
-We want to run virtual machines so we need to enable Compute Engine:
+We want to run virtual machines so we need to enable Compute Engine (note that this command can take some time to complete):

 ```
 gcloud services enable compute.googleapis.com